 The future UMD will contain different repositories for the software released by product teams with a different level of commitment.
 All the processes within – to different extents – will need to adapt to the new scenario, in order to be more flexible and to scale with a bigger number of – less coordinated – technology providers.
 Currently, discussions between EGI and the technology providers are ongoing, to define the details of the activities that will continue after the end of their projects, the level of commitment of the different product teams and the additional services that EGI will need to provide to the developers and user/operations communities.

-Quality ssurance: efinition of the UMD quality criteria
+Quality Assurance: Definition of the UMD quality criteria

-In SA2.2 team will continue with the production of the Quality Criteria documents as defined in the roadmap.
+In PY4, the SA2.2 team will continue with the production of the QC documents as defined in the roadmap.
 Releases 6 and 7 will be produced during next year.
 SA2.2 will adapt the review process of the documents in the forthcoming scenario where the main Technology Providers (EMI and IGE) will not exist anymore.
 With the following releases, a prioritization of criteria will be produced to aid SA2.3 team to select which criteria to test in the verification process for each kind of release (major, minor, revision).
 SA2.2 will also continue with the production and update of how-to documents in the EGI.eu wiki with the recommended testing procedures for each criterion.
 Along with these how-to documents, SA2.2 will produce a set of scripts with automated tests to be used by verifiers to assess the conformance of criteria whenever possible (e.g. GlueSchema compliance).

-Quality ontrol: erification of conformance criteria
+Quality Control: Verification of conformance criteria

-In SA2.3 team will include more FedCloud askfrce features within current SA2.3 private cloud.
+In PY4, the SA2.3 team will include more Federated Cloud Task fFrce features within the current SA2.3 private cloud.
 Some SA2.3 verifiers are already using the new OCCI client and rOCCI server to instantiate new verification machines in an automated way.
-CESGA team is also working to integrate VMcatcher image subscriber tool [R4] with SA2.3 verification process.
+CESGA team is also working to integrate VMcatcher image subscriber tool [R4] with the SA2.3 verification process.
 The new mechanism will allow automatic publishing of new VM images after a successful verification process.
-Currently a testing image list is available in a C website.
+Currently a testing image list is available in a CESGA website.
 The new verification VM images will include the required software and UMD repositories to configure different services in a short time.
 Besides SA2.3 team will modify UMD RC testing script.
-The RC testing script will be available in each new VM after VM image intantiation thanks to the verification contextualisation mechanism.
+The RC testing script will be available in each new VM after VM image instantiation thanks to the verification contextualisation mechanism.
 This script could be used by SA2.3 verifiers to identify any package dependency issue before verification process.

 Provision of a software repository and support tools

-As current Technology Providers EMI and IGE, are European projects that will end .
+As EGI’s current Technology Providers EMI and IGE, are European projects that will end in April 2013.
 The software provisioning workflow the repository uses needs to be expanded to be able to handle multiple Technology Providers/Product teams (PT) with different levels support commitment.
 SA2 proposes to classify the prospective technology providers in the following categories depending on their commitment.

 Thus the software repository will be expanded to offer the following workflows and corresponding repositories